payorcdevdeployments/payorc-android/README.md

 # Implementation
-Add the following lines to the your activity file:
+Step 1: Add the following lines to the your activity file:

 ```
 import com.payorc.payment.model.dto.PaymentActionType